Community Thread

 Mission Statement

-Community Thread leverages resources and volunteers to improve the quality of life for adults and their families in our local community.
+Community Thread maximizes resources and engages volunteers to improve the quality of life for adults and their families in our local community.

 Impact and Programs